KezMill/edition_test_km/paratext/docs/0-beginner-guide.md

 Click “commit changes” to update your file.

-REMOVE???Now that you know how to make and commit changes to your files, let’s walk through how to update your settings in the <span style="color: #E44C31;">**_config.yml**</span> file to update your URL and BaseRUL and how to customize your edition site!
+REMOVE???Now that you know how to make and commit changes to your files, let’s walk through how to update your URL and BaseRUL and how to customize your edition site!

 #### **Change URL and Base URL in _config.yml**